ZhongRuoyu/gosync/README.md

 ## Usage

-The types in `gosync` provides an additional typed interface on top of Go's standard [`sync`](https://pkg.go.dev/sync) package.
+The types in `go.ruoyu.dev/sync` provides an additional typed interface on top of Go's standard [`sync`](https://pkg.go.dev/sync) package.
 They should work just as they do in the standard library.
 For more information, see the [documentation](https://pkg.go.dev/go.ruoyu.dev/sync).

 ## License